regulas1/demoApp/README.md

 ###  Cypress commands as a proxy for Objects - cypress\support\commands.js
 I have configured the cypress commands to save the common functions and have used them as a class.

+## Inclusion criteria
+Testing for pages and workflows
+Testing for the broken links
+Setting up the reporting

+## Exclusion criteria
+Testing for Performance
+Testing for multiple browsers
+Testing parrelisation
+Setting up CICD pipelines
+Dockerizing the test environment